bomonike/azure-chatgbt/README.md

-This repo provides a hands-on step-by-step cookbook, with commentary, on how to create a "21st Century type system":
+This repo provides a hands-on step-by-step cookbook, with commentary, on how to create a system for the "Cognitive Fifth Industrial Revolution" (5IR) enabled by AI "collaborative robots".

 TODO: Click on this diagram for a video that gradually reveals each component and feature: